claudiodangelis/qrcp/README.md

 **Note**: Both the computer and device must be on the same Wi-Fi network.

-On its first run, `qr-filetransfer` will ask you to choose which **network interface** you want to use to transfer the files.
-Choose the network interface that is connected to your Wi-Fi:
+On the first run, `qr-filetransfer` will ask to choose which **network interface** to use to transfer the files.
+Choose the network interface connected to your Wi-Fi:

 ```
 $ qr-filetransfer /tmp/file